aeon0/botty/README.md

 Your standard Hammerdin with Enigma.
 Dont think I have to explain much here.
 Same story as with sorc, set up your skills in the .ini file to what you have in D2R or the other way around.
 When running more than just pindle or shenk you need to start with a full tomb of tps in your inventory.

 ### 3) Start Location
 Open up D2R and wait till you are at the hero selection screen.
-Make sure the char you running with is selected and will be in A5 hell when starting a hell game.
+Make sure the char you running with is selected and will be in A5 in the respective difficulty you set in the __param.ini__ once the bots starts the game.

-### 5) Start Botty
+### 4) Start Botty
 Download the a prebuilt release [here](https://github.com/aeon0/botty/releases).
 Start `run.exe` in the botty folder.
-Move to your D2R window and press the start key (default f11).
+Switch (ALT+TAB) to your D2R window and press the start key (default f11).
 You can always force stop botty with f12.

 ## Color Test Mode
 To check if you graphic settings are good and if the bot would pick up items there is a **Color Test Mode** built in.
 Start botty and press F10 (Default key).
 This will open up a (mostly black) window.
 Start a game in D2R and throw some items of different type on the ground.
 If you now bring forward the debug window all items should show up with their names while the background is black.
 If you throw an item on the ground that should be picked up, it will have a red circle.</br>